 There is no longer rail service in Patagonia.
-The New Mexico & Arizona Railroad, later bought by Southern Pacific Railroad, was built in the late 1880s and ran through the middle of town, parallel to and south of the current highway alignment.
-The line ran from Nogales to Sonoita mainly to serve prospering mines in the area.
-While historic events surround the rail, it has been abandoned and dismantled for nearly a half a century.
-The Town Hall and a significant amount of town property are former railroad properties.
+The New Mexico & Arizona Railroad, later bought by Southern Pacific Railroad, was built in the late 1880s and ran through the middle of town, parallel to and south of the current Highway 82 alignment.
+The line ran from Nogales to Sonoita mainly to serve prospering mines and cattle ranches in the area.
+While historic events surround the rail, it has been abandoned and dismantled for over half a century.
+The Town Hall and a significant amount of town property, including the Town Park, are former railroad properties.